 My Final Thoughts

 Although being a belayer was a volunteered position, it was still taken very seriously.
 Climbers trust the belayers to be the anchor for their climbs.
 The belayers kept climbers safe and secured to climb with ease.
 Whether the position was for a lead or top rope, they were both treated equally important in managing a smooth competition.
 Our belayer team rocked.
 I participated in a successful 2018 National Sport and Speed Competition.
-Everyone had fun time, climbed hard, and received a wonderful experience.
+Everyone had a fun time, climbed hard, and received a wonderful experience.

 I hope this article is helpful in understanding what it takes to belay at the National Level.
 Have you participated in a rock climbing competition before?
 If there are questions or suggestions, please leave them in the comments below.
 I would love to hear your thoughts.